 What Are Eclampsia Symptoms And Signs

-Blood pressure is atleast 140/90mmHg.
-There is also large amount of protein in urine.
+Blood pressure is usually atleast 140/90mmHg.
+There is often protein in urine, but it is not always present.

 What Test Can Be Done In Eclampsia?